- What are the benefits of proper appliance disposal?

-From 2007 through 2015, RAD partners achieved emission reductions of over 14.2 MMTCO2eq.— equivalent to the annual emissions of 3 million passenger cars.
+From 2007 through 2016 , RAD partners achieved emission reductions of over 15 MMTCO2eq.
 Of this total, 61% can be attributed to recovering refrigerants, 31% to recovering foam-blowing agents, and 8% to recycling durable materials.

-RAD partners have also prevented 837 million lbs. of ferrous metals (e.g., steel), 75 million lbs. of non-ferrous metals (e.g., copper), 143 million lbs. of plastic, and 22 million lbs. of glass from going to landfills.
-Additionally, RAD partners have ensured the proper handling of toxic or hazardous materials, including 628,000 gallons of used oil, 254,000 PCB-containing capacitors, and 141,000 mercury-containing components.
+RAD partners have also prevented 909 million pounds of ferrous metals (e.g., steel), 79 million pounds of non-ferrous metals (e.g., copper), 159 million pounds of plastic, and 25 million pounds of glass from going to landfills.
+Additionally, RAD partners have ensured the proper handling of toxic or hazardous materials, including 671,000 gallons of used oil, 280,000 PCB-containing capacitors, and 160,000 mercury-containing components.

-In addition, RAD’s utility partners are committed to ensuring that old appliances being disposed of by one household do not get reused by other households, where they would continue wasting electricity due to their inefficiency.
-RAD partner utilities do this by offering cash for old appliances and/or rebates on the purchase of new ENERGY STAR units, as part of demand-side management programs aimed at reducing electricity use through energy efficiency and conservation.
+In addition, RAD’s utility partners ensure that old appliances being disposed of by one household do not get reused by other households on the grid.
+They have done this by offering cash for old appliances and/or rebates on the purchase of new ENERGY STAR® units, as part of demand-side management (DSM) programs aimed at reducing electricity use through energy efficiency and conservation.

-In recent years, many of these utilities have joined forces with other RAD retailer partners that allow them to broaden their reach into consumer appliance channels.
+In recent years, many of these utilities have joined forces with other RAD retail partners who allow them to broaden their reach into consumer appliance channels.
 Together, these partners have made impressive strides in collecting a growing number of units and saving an increasing amount of energy.
-Since RAD’s inception, partners have reduced energy use by more than 22 billion kWh by permanently removing old refrigerators, stand-alone freezers, window air conditioning units, and dehumidifiers from the grid.
-This has collectively resulted in more than $2.8 billion in consumer savings.
+Since RAD’s inception, partners have reduced energy use by more than 23.8 billion kWh by permanently removing old refrigerators, stand-alone freezers, window air conditioning units, and dehumidifiers from the grid.
+This has collectively resulted in more than $2.9 billion in consumer savings.

 For more detailed information on the benefits achieved by RAD partners, visit the Program Results page.